Kathy didn’t win her fight against cancer but, with your help, others will.

 Oliver established his own group at the Perkins (then WAIMR) in 2006 as an NHMRC Peter Doherty Fellow.
 Since then he has been awarded a Wenner-Gren Foundation Fellowship, an ARC Future Fellowship, the Marshall Medal, and was admitted to the European Inventor Hall of Fame.
 Oliver’s research is currently funded by grants from the ARC and NHMRC.

 Associate Professor Rackham‘s research falls into two areas of interest: engineering and understanding mammalian gene expression, and synthetic biology using microbial model organisms.
+His work focuses on developing new tools and therapeutics to target cancer, mitochondrial diseases and antibiotic-resistant bacteria.

 One of the key aims of synthetic biology is to program cells with new functions.
 To achieve this aim it is necessary to create additional, new components that interact in a programmable manner, both with each other and with the existing cellular network.
 To engineer these components we have created a number of powerful new genetic selection approaches that can be used to tailor the molecular specificities of genes, RNAs and proteins in bacteria and yeast.
 Current projects involve manipulating bacteria to efficiently express proteins containing selenium and engineering yeast to produce new antibiotics.